Yersinia pestis: Events

-496 were reported in the United States between 1970 and 2020.
+Between 1970 and 2020, 496 cases were reported in the United States.
 Cases have been found predominantly in New Mexico, Arizona, Colorado, California, Oregon, and Nevada.

 In 2008, plague was commonly found in sub-Saharan Africa and Madagascar, areas that accounted for over 95% of the reported cases.

 In September 2009, the death of Malcolm Casadaban, a molecular genetics professor at the University of Chicago, was linked to his work on a weakened laboratory strain of Y. pestis.
 Hemochromatosis was hypothesised to be a predisposing factor in Casadaban's death from this attenuated strain used for research.

-On November 3, 2019, two cases of pneumonic plague were diagnosed at a hospital in Beijing's Chaoyang district, prompting fears of an outbreak.
-The patient was a middle-aged man with fever, who had complained of difficulty breathing for some ten days, accompanied by his wife with similar symptoms.
-Police quarantined the emergency room at the hospital and controls were placed on Chinese news aggregators.
-On 18 November a third case was reported, in a 55-year-old man from Xilingol League, one of the twelve Mongolian autonomous regions in Northern China.
+On 3 November 2019, two cases of pneumonic plague were diagnosed at a hospital in Beijing's Chaoyang district, prompting fears of an outbreak.
+The patient was a middle-aged man with fever who had complained of difficulty breathing for some ten days, accompanied by his wife, with similar symptoms.
+Police quarantined the emergency room at the hospital, and controls were placed on Chinese news aggregators.
+On 18 November, a third case was reported, in a 55-year-old man from Xilingol League, one of the twelve Mongolian autonomous regions in Northern China.
 The patient received treatment, and 28 symptomless contacts were placed in quarantine.

 In July 2020, officials increased precautions after a case of bubonic plague was confirmed in Bayannur, a city in China's Inner Mongolia autonomous region.
 The patient was quarantined and treated.
 According to China's Global Times, a second suspected case was also investigated, and a level 3 alert was issued, in effect until the end of the year.
-It forbade hunting and eating of animals that could carry plague, and called on the public to report suspected cases.
+It forbade hunting and eating of animals that could carry plague and called on the public to report suspected cases.